The best Black Friday sales to shop from toys to tech gadgets and more

 - The Google Nest Mini is a compact option for all of your home control and audio needs.
 It’s on sale today for 59% off.

-- When you need a speaker that can go anywhere you go, JBL’s Go3 Wireless Speaker is a great answer.
+- When you need a speaker that can go anywhere you go, JBL’s Go3 Wireless Speaker does the job.
 It’s currently 50% off.

+- The Xbox Series S is an excellent gift for the gamer in your life.
+You can buy it at a 17% discount for Black Friday.

 Shark Rotator Professional Lift-Away Upright Vacuum: 61% off